-Meme stocks have become increasingly popular as of late.
-Recently, the term made media headlines as a result of the popular meme stock GameStop (GME) skyrocketing in price in a David vs. Goliath-like narrative.
-And while these meme stocks might make for an interesting news story, they actually tend to have more far-reaching implications for the average investor.
+Meme stocks have become increasingly popular of late.
+Recently, the term made media headlines when the popular meme stock GameStop (GME) skyrocketed in price in a David vs. Goliath–like narrative.
+And while these meme stocks might make for an interesting news story, they tend to have far-reaching implications for the average investor.

 Definition and Examples of a Meme Stock